mmondics/podman-intro/README.md

 One of the most important benefits of Podman over Docker is that Podman runs daemonless.
 The daemon which the Docker CLI interacts with introduces a single point of failure and a great target for security risk because the Docker daemon requires root privileges to manage containers.
 Podman running daemonless makes the architecture more secure, available, and simplified.

-Without a daemon, Podman interacts directly with `runc`, the container runtime that supports OCI-compliant comtainer images.
-OCI (`Open Container Initiative`) compliance means that Podman containers and iaages adopt open standards and governance around container formats and runtimes.
+Without a daemon, Podman interacts directly with `runc`, the container runtime that supports OCI-compliant container images.
+OCI (`Open Container Initiative`) compliance means that Podman containers and images adopt open standards and governance around container formats and runtimes.
 OCI was established by Docker, and Docker images are OCI-compliant.
 To the end user, this means that any image you built with Docker will also run with Podman, and vice-versa.

 Podman also runs rootless by default.
 This means that you can run rootless containers without any additional configuration - and root or non-root user can use Podman to run containers.
 Docker has introduced this ability as time went on, but it does require additional configuration.